rocket-internet-berlin/RocketTechHandbook/index.md

     * The 5th floor houses many Rocket project teams, the In-House sys admin team and the Lounge.
 If somebody says "meet in the Lounge," you'll find it right across from the main elevators on this floor.
 You will visit the In-House team to collect your equipment on your first day but, for future reference, you can also email them.
-    * The 4th floor contains project and company teams but also Reception (known as "Empfang" in German), Finance, Marketing, HR Management & Development and HR Finance.
+    * The 4th floor contains project and company teams but also Reception/Business Services (known as "Empfang" in German), Finance, Marketing, HR Management & Development and HR Finance.
 These two HR teams are particularly important early on as they will assist you with the paperwork you'll need to receive pay and benefits.
     * The 2nd and 3rd floors have nothing to do with Rocket.
 Although we don't really know the people on these floors they do seem very nice.